Objective A8: Reduce the Number of Single-Occupancy Vehicle Trips of Staff and Residents

 - The City administers the Crossing Guard Program, responsible for the safety of elementary school children who walk to and from school by crossing them safely across intersections.

-- We provide in-kind support to the Health Unit for their Active & Safe Routes to School program.
+- We provide in-kind support in partnership with the Health Unit for the Active & Safe Routes to School program.

 - 17 kilometres of multi-use trail will be incorporated into the Right Honourable Herb Gray Parkway.
 This trail ties in with existing neighbourhood trails to promote active transportation.
 See Parkway trail map.

 - Bicycle travel is also a substitute for automobile trips in some instances, in particular for commuting over short to medium distances.
 The City has adopted the following plans that contain initiatives to increase bicycle travel:

 What can you do to reduce the total vehicle kilometres driven?

 The 2016 Canada Census included questions about how people get to work.
 It found that the automobile was by far the preferred means of commuting in Windsor.

 - Car: 88.2%